 Today, I want to talk about the MLM fundamentals.
-These are basic skills or tasks you must master to build a large and successful network marketing business.
+These are basic skills or tasks you must master to build a large, long-term network marketing business.

 I’ve been in this industry a long time now and I’ve studied hundreds of successful distributors.
 The one common theme I find with them is that they focus on the fundamentals.
-They keep things simple and they focus on the basic tasks/activities that propel their business forward.
+They keep things simple and they focus on the basic tasks and activities that propel their business forward.

-A fundamental is “a central or primary rule or principle on which something is based.”
-In my own words, I like to think of a fundamental as a basic “building block” or “essential task” you need to focus on to build your network marketing business.
+In my own words, I like to think of a fundamental as a basic “building block” or “essential task” you must focus on to build your network marketing business.

 For example, the fundamentals for a defense in football are: